soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 [optparse-applicative](https://hackage.haskell.org/package/optparse-applicative).

-`optparse-applicative` provides us with an EDSL (yes, another one) to build command arguments parser.
+`optparse-applicative` provides us with an EDSL (yes, another one) to build command arguments parsers.
 Things like commands, switches, and flags can be built and composed together to make a parser for command-line arguments without actually writing operations on strings as we did when we wrote our Markup parser, and will provide other benefits such as automatic generation of usage lines, help screens,